 NC Preservation Awards

-Thank you for your interest in the 2014 Preservation North Carolina Honor Awards, sponsored by Biltmore.
+Thank you for your interest in the Preservation North Carolina Awards, sponsored by Biltmore.
 The strength of our awards program comes from the work of people who take the time to nominate deserving individuals, organizations, and projects that have made a difference in historic preservation.
-Please read about the award categories and how to apply below.
+Nominations are now closed.

-The deadline for the 2014 Honor Awards has passed; winners will be honored at our Annual Conference in Raleigh, October 8-10.
+The Honor Award Winners will be recognized at our Annual Conference in Greensboro, September 28-30.

 Gertrude S. Carraway Awards of Merit

 The Gertrude S. Carraway Awards of Merit are named in honor of the late Dr. Gertrude S. Carraway, a noted New Bern historian and preservationist.
 Presented since 1974, a maximum of twelve awards are given each year.
 The Awards of Merit give deserved recognition to individuals or organizations that have demonstrated a genuine commitment to historic preservation through extraordinary leadership, research, philanthropy, promotion, and/or significant participation in preservation.